groupwrite-io/groupwrite.io/README.md

 ### Contribution guidelines ###

 * We're having weekly coding sessions in Tel Aviv, usually on Thursday evening or Friday noonish.
 You're welcome to join!
+* Start by looking at some of our [Starter Tasks](https://github.com/write-io/write.io/labels/starter-task)

 TBD:
 * Writing tests